Egnyte-project/egnyte-site-builder/README.md

 - Cards: Provides a paragraphs bundle for adding Card Elements to site.
 - Call To Action: Provides a paragraphs bundle for adding a Call to Action block to any Egnyte webpage.
 - Carousel Call To Action: Provides a Block for adding a Carousel Call to Action block to any Egnyte webpage.
+- Careers Feed: Provides a paragraphs bundle to display Egnyte Job listings directly from the Egnyte Jobvite API.

 - Four Column Block: Provides a paragraphs bundle for adding a Four Column Block to any Egnyte webpage.
 - Hero: Provides a paragraphs bundle for adding a Hero Block to any Egnyte webpage.
+News Block: Provides a paragraphs bundle for creating a block that displays up to 3 news cards directy on an Egnyte webpage.
 - Platform: Provides a paragraphs bundle for adding a Platform Block to any Egnyte webpage.
 - Tabs: Provides a paragraphs bundle for adding a Tabs block to any Egnyte webpage.
 - Testimonials: Provides a paragraphs bundle for crreating a block that displays card or slide testimonials.